Moncrieff

 AreaSearch assessment positions Moncrieff ahead of most Australian regions for employment performance

-Moncrieff has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 3.7%, with estimated employment growth of 1.6% over the past year (AreaSearch data).
+Moncrieff's workforce is highly educated with strong representation in essential services sectors.
+The unemployment rate was 3.7% as of September 2025, with an estimated employment growth of 1.6% over the past year.
+This figure is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment